Frequently Asked Questions

 The bottom line is that preheating the engine as close as possible to operating temperature should minimize the above problems if they exist.

 No. As stated in the performance tables, the maximum oil temperature rise produced by our highest wattage system (XP System) is about 120oF above ambient.
 A thermostat further limits the oil temp to about 190oF.
 The temperature of the oil while the engine is running should be 180-200oF, so you can see we are keeping it below that.
-The temperature that damages oil is 300oF, and with a 130oF rise there is no physical way our heater will be able to get the oil that high even if the thermostat fails.
-Even the localized temp of the oil at the point where the heating element is bonded will not be excessive.
+The temperature that damages oil immediately is 300oF, and with a 130oF rise there is no physical way our heater will be able to get the oil that high even if the thermostat fails.
+Even the localized temp of the oil at the point where the heating element is bonded should not be excessive.
 At an ambient 70oF the temp on the inside surface of an empty sump, at the point where the heater is bonded, is 160-180oF max.
 Depending on your oil you may see that oil life span is used at a high ambient temperature.

-The wattage and/or amperage rating is on every extension cord.
+Long answer: The wattage and/or amperage rating is on every extension cord.
 Get one that is rated for at least the wattage of the preheat system(s) you have.

 | WATTS | AMPS | ||